 - Have a severe physical or mental impairment that is expected to continue for more than two years

-- Be significantly restricted in your ability to perform daily-living activities and require assistance with daily living activities from another person, an assistive device or assistance animal
+- Be significantly restricted in your ability to perform daily-living activities

 - Your home